Quicken Windows Help

 How matching works

-Transaction split into multiple rows, one per item, each with its own category.
+• Multi-item order with an exact amount match.
+Quicken splits the transaction into multiple rows, one per item, each with its own category.

-Matched using approximate logic to account for tax rounding.
+• Amount variation within $1.00.
+Quicken matches using approximate logic to account for tax rounding.

 How amounts are split